SajinReyans/VEINE/README.md

----

-# 🔐 Buyer Authentication

-The prototype includes a mobile-first authentication experience inspired by OTP-based login systems.

-The flow includes:

-* Mobile number entry
-* OTP-style verification interface
-* User information
-* Delivery location capture
-* Account creation
-* Login state

-The current implementation is visual only and does not perform real authentication.
+d does not perform real authentication.

 A production version can integrate: